-- With the reduction of the light running margin (as a consequence of the ageing hull and propeller) the available PTO power will be reduced and must be limited by the ship power management system. - The PTO is typically engaged in approximately 60 to 96.5% of engine speed.
+- With the reduction of the light running margin (as a consequence of the ageing hull and propeller) the available PTO power will be reduced and must be limited by the ship power management system. - The PTO is typically engaged in approximately 40 to 96.5% of engine speed.
 The final lower limit must be defined with the supplier of the generator.
-The final upper limit must be set to the project-related CSR engine speed - Operation above the engine characteristic Line 7 can lead to increased DCC activation
+The final upper limit must be set to the project-related CSR engine speed.